The simple device that’s saving lives - The Lily Foundation

 A lady standing next to a table with feeding tube apparatus on

-Danielle wore the tube intermittently until she hit school age.
-“The tube made me gain weight,” she reflects, “but I still had other health problems which I feel like maybe it disguised.
-I stopped wearing it as soon as I went to school – I think my mum was worried that I might get picked on.
+“I still had other health problems which I feel like it disguised,” she reflects.
+“I stopped wearing it as soon as I went to school – I think my mum was worried that I might get picked on.
 Also I remember in the hospital once being held down by four or five people to get the tube in because I must’ve not wanted it.
 That might be another reason why she didn’t want me to keep it.”

 “I wonder now if it was a sensory thing.
 I would go through fads, find a ‘safe’ food I really liked and stick to it.
 I remember being 16 and living off chips and coleslaw from the local takeaway for a year.
 I still go there today,” she chuckles, “it’s just down the road!
 I didn’t think about calories, I never felt hungry, and I could go for days without eating.
 I was probably really nutritionally deficient.”

-“I was scared, but I said yes,” she recalls.
-“So they sedated me and put the tube in.
-I remember being in the most horrific pain.
-Unsurprisingly, I suppose, because they literally go right through your stomach.”
 Danielle stayed in hospital for a couple of days and was shown how to administer her own feed.
 “I did it overnight.
 And then I gained over six kilos in three months, thanks in part to the feeding tube.
 I was eating too.
 Not loads, but a bit more than usual.
 And physically I felt ok.”

 Despite this, having the feeding tube has changed Danielle’s life.
-“It’s the best thing ever,” she states firmly.
+“It’s the best thing ever,” she states.
 “It was such a relief when they gave it to me – finally I was getting the right treatment.
 If they’d given me one back when I was 18 I could’ve avoided so much unnecessary trauma.”

 It’s also meant her weight has stopped being the main focus for her doctors.
 “I hate my weight being such a big deal to people,” she explains.
 “I feel like my whole life’s been about my weight and I don’t want it to be.”